Seafood Recipes

 1. Fill a large pot with water and bring it to a boil.

-2. Add the baby potatoes to the pot and cook for 10 minutes.
+3. Add baby potatoes and cook for 10 minutes.

-4. Add the corn pieces and cook for an additional 5 minutes.
+4. Add corn and cook for an additional 5 minutes.

 Alternative Ingredients